Danpav1/Astramata/README.md

 # Astromata

 Welcome to **Astromata**, a game developed using the Godot 4.2.1 engine.
 Astromata is a work in progress.
+I want the game to be a marriage between Rimworld, Starbound and Stardew Valley.

 ## Getting Started